sergeybezzub/weather-dist/README.md

 "# weather-dist"
-Demo Java Enterprice Application - Airports information storage with RESTful API.
+Demo Java Enterprise Application - Airports information storage with RESTful API.
 Simply server to make testing included.
 Business logic has covered by Unit Test.
 All code just a code style sample for back-end and restful.